tomasholub/simple-notes/README.md

 ## Notes & Recommendations

 - [Yarn](https://yarnpkg.com/) has been used instead of [Bower](https://bower.io/).
 Bower is deprecated from 2017 and even its creators [recommend](https://bower.io/blog/2017/how-to-migrate-away-from-bower/) upgrade to Yarn or other tools.
+That's why I used npm and Yarn.
 - [WebPack](https://github.com/webpack/webpack) can perform majority of tasks done by Grunt, [Gulp](https://gulpjs.com/) or [Browserify](http://browserify.org/).
 Very detailed comparison with examples and explanation can be found here: https://www.toptal.com/front-end/webpack-browserify-gulp-which-is-better.
+I used webpack.
 - [GraphQL](http://graphql.org) is a modern alternative to REST.
 It allows more type-safe and flexible communication between client and server.
 However, I followed the requirements and used REST.
 - [Material-UI](https://material-ui.com/) is up-to-date library to build user interfaces replacing [BootStrap](https://getbootstrap.com/).
 However, I followed the requirements and used BootStrap.